Speech and Hearing Science

 Career opportunities for graduates in speech and hearing science are comparable to those for students with undergraduate degrees in related fields such as psychology, sociology, linguistics or other liberal arts.

-According to the most recent surveys by the American Speech-Language-Hearing Association, the median annual salary for speech-language pathologists is $55,934, and for audiologists it is $75,000.
-Salaries for speech scientists and hearing scientists are quite variable and, depending on the employment setting, can range from $40,000 to more than $60,000 for graduates with master’s and doctoral degrees.
-Prospective majors are encouraged to consult the ASHA website for details of salary surveys.
+According to the U.S. Bureau of Labor Statistics, the mean annual salary for speech-language pathologists is $79,770, and for audiologists it is $80,040.
+Salaries for speech scientists and hearing scientists are quite variable, depending on the employment setting.
+Prospective majors are encouraged to consult the American Speech-Language-Hearing Association website for details of salary surveys.